February 17, 2013: The day Victoria Azarenka beat Serena Williams to win the Doha title

 On this day, February 17, 2013, in the final of the tournament in Doha, Victoria Azarenka defeated Serena Williams (7-6, 2-6, 6-3) for the second time in 13 encounters, although the American was about to take the world No 1 ranking away from her on the following day.
 Azarenka had been holding the spot for 32 weeks, taking her total number of weeks as world No 1 to 51.
 Serena would remain at the top of the WTA for 186 consecutive weeks, equaling Steffi Graf’s record of the longest uninterrupted reign in the history of women’s tennis.

-The Qatar Open was established in 2001 as a Tier III tournament, but, progressively increasing the prize money, it became a Tier I tournament in 2008.
+The Qatar Open was established in 2001 as a Tier III tournament.
+After several years that saw progressive prize money increases, it became a Tier I tournament in 2008.
 Not held in 2009 and 2010, the event was back on the WTA calendar in 2011, won by Vera Zvonareva.
-Amongst its former champions were great players like Martina Hingis (2001), Monica Seles (2002), Justine Henin (2007) or Maria Sharapova (2005, 2008).
+Amongst its former champions were legends like Martina Hingis (2001), Monica Seles (2002), Justine Henin (2007) or Maria Sharapova (2005, 2008).

 At the start of 2013, Victoria Azarenka was at the peak of her form.
 She had spent most of 2012 as world No 1, and she had managed to defend her title at the Australian Open.
 However, despite these great results, she was just about to be overthrown by a hurricane named Serena Williams.
 The American, after having lost in the first round of a Grand Slam tournament for the first time of her life at the 2012 French Open, had hired a new coach, Patrick Mouratoglou, to bounce back, and since then, she had been almost unbeatable.
 In the second half of the year, she had triumphed at Wimbledon, the Olympic Games, Flushing Meadows and the Masters Cup.
 At the 2013 Australian Open, she had been surprisingly defeated by a rising star named Sloane Stephens (3-6, 7-5, 6-4), but when she reached the final at the Qatar Open, she was already assured to reclaim the world No 1 spot from Azarenka, her opponent on February 17, 2013.

-Even though she had left a lot of energy in the quarter-finals to get rid of Petra Kvitova (3-6, 6-3, 7-5), and appeared to be bothered by an unhealed ankle injury, Williams was the favourite of this final.
-Only once had she lost to Azarenka in her 12 previous encounters, and she was heavily dominating the game since the last Wimbledon.
+Even though she had left a lot of energy in the quarter-finals to get rid of Petra Kvitova (3-6, 6-3, 7-5), and appeared to be bothered by a nagging ankle injury, Williams was the favourite.
+Only once had she lost to Azarenka in her 12 previous encounters, and she had been heavily dominating the sport since the last Wimbledon.

 However, struggling with her first serve, the American lost the first set, 7-6, making 26 unforced errors.
 In the second set, it was Azarenka’s turn to encounter issues with her serve, making only 39% of first serves, and Williams logically won the set, 6-2.

-In the deciding set though, Azarenka seemed to have more stamina and outplayed her opponent, 6-3.
+In the deciding set though, Azarenka seemed to have more stamina and outplayed her opponent, securing the set, 6-3.